earonesty/BlockSizeDebate/README.md

 This allows for third parties to more easily collect information on you, and leak<sup>[2](#footnote2)</sup> it.
 Not only does this open up Bitcoin to regulatory bodies, but also hackers.

+* Counter Argument 1.1a.1/2: Alternative distrubuted trust systems that checkpoint to the blockchain

+Side chains, and side-graphs and other distributed trust networks that may not have the same level of security but are sufficient for large numbers of small transactions should mitigate any security and privacy concerns.
+There are many good examples of alt coins that have solved "speed" issues at the expense of security.
+Done right, a burn-and-code merger with an alt coin could grow the user base, allow for side-chain scaling and resolve security and privacy issues.
+See below for more side-chain discussion.

 **1.1b OpenTransactions**

 Content pending research...